 Adithya (aka Addy) is from India.
 Addy believes in equality and inclusiveness for all, regardless of any differences, and continues to strive to be a better human being.
 In the future, he would like to gain more work experience and go out of his comfort zone by working in locations that are post-conflict or currently experiencing conflict.
 Being the empathetic global thinker that he is, Addy always puts himself in others’ shoes and doesn’t shy away from helping anyone in genuine need by coming up with innovative solutions to pressing needs.
-Adithya B. Kumar's mentor is Marino Cavallo.
+Adithya B. Kumar's mentors are Marino Cavallo and Roger Hayes.

 “Respect And Cherish Diversity”

 Q: TELL US A FEW THINGS ABOUT YOUR COUNTRY, AND ALSO YOUR LIFE'S STORY!